Skip to main content

 The merchant must explicitly give consent before an accounting partner can access their data.

 Accounting keys cannot be used to manage sales units or make payments, and have no overlapping functionality with the other key types.
-Partners who also hold partner keys or management keys still need a separate set of accounting keys to access the Report API.
+Partners who also hold partner keys still need a separate set of accounting keys to access the Report API.

 Use specialized authentication with accounting keys.